 The sender name can be just as important as a subject line.
 It's usually the first thing you see, in fact, so getting it right is crucial.
 Here are three points to remember:

 Think of a marketing email as a machine with several moving parts: the sender name, the subject line, the greeting and text, the call to action, the 'share' buttons.
 Every part can be honed to maximize engagement.
 If you're running a small business, try these seven email marketing tips and then see how your open rate looks.
 Bet you'll see an improvement.

-And if you'd like even more help with your automated email marketing, Infusionsoft by Keap has you covered.
+And if you'd like even more help with your automated email marketing, Keap has you covered.